*Note: A 60-year annual tradition that involved a mysterious visitor leaving three

 Others we dread, because they remind us

-Of the swiftness of years far behind us
+Of the swiftness of years, that are falling behind us

 We rushed to this place, on a workday eve.

-Not much time to dine, not much hoopla, home by nine.
+Not much time to dine, we'd be home by nine

 A restaurant table….just a few of us able